I recently came across the following question posted by Paul Buchheit (the founder of Gmail):

 The top two options from the list are:

-- Give to the Gates Foundation; or perhaps even better, the Open Philanthropy Project.
+Give to the Gates Foundation; or perhaps even better, Open Philanthropy.

 Choosing between these two is tough.
 The main uncertainty is how you fare on the now vs. later flow chart above.